Bill Janklow: Libel suits

 In the 1980s, Janklow filed libel suits against the author Peter Matthiessen and Viking Press for a statement included in the book In the Spirit of Crazy Horse (1983), and another suit against Newsweek magazine for its coverage of the alleged rape.
 The publications had included statements of Dennis Banks, founder and leader of the American Indian Movement (AIM).
 In each case, the courts upheld the freedom of speech principle for the authors and publishers under the First Amendment.

 Matthiessen included a statement by Banks about the rape accusation, as well as allegations that during the same period, Janklow had been arrested on the Rosebud reservation for driving drunk and shooting pet dogs.
 Janklow, by then serving as governor, sued both the author and publisher Viking Press for libel, which delayed publication of the paperback version of the book until 1992.
 Janklow's complaint, referring to the statement by Banks about rape, "cited a 1975 letter from Philip Buchen, head of the Office of Counsel to the President of the United States, to the Senate Committee on Labor and Public Welfare, saying that three Federal investigations found the allegations against him 'simply unfounded.'
 The Senate committee was considering Mr. Janklow's nomination as a director of the Legal Services Corporation..."

 Janklow's suits were dismissed based on First Amendment protection of free speech.
 He filed a libel suit against Newsweek based on an article in the weekly's February 21, 1983, issue that included the disputed passage by Dennis Banks.
 Janklow v.
 Newsweek Inc. (1986), was brought before the United States Court of Appeals for the Eighth Circuit en banc appealing the decision of the Hon.
 John B. Jones, United States District Judge for the District of South Dakota, that Newsweek magazine had not defamed Janklow.
 The lower court's decision was affirmed by the appeals court, with BOWMAN, Circuit Judge, joined by ROSS and FAGG, Circuit Judges, dissenting.

 Post-political career

 After January 5, 2006 (effective February 2006), when the South Dakota Supreme Court granted his petition for early reinstatement of his license to practice law, Janklow worked as an attorney.
 In spring 2006, the Mayo Clinic retained him to lobby against the DM&E Railroad expansion.
 He also represented landowners who were seeking reimbursement from the railroad for the taking of their property.

 Death and legacy

 On November 4, 2011, Janklow announced during a press conference that he had terminal brain cancer.
 He died at a hospice care facility in Sioux Falls on January 12, 2012, aged 72.
 Governor Dennis Daugaard ordered that flags across the state be flown at half staff.
-Janklow was buried at Sturgis, South Dakota's Black Hills National Cemetery, Section I, Site 127.
+Janklow is buried at Sturgis, South Dakota's Black Hills National Cemetery, Section I, Site 127.